Return of the Ancients

 • Return of the Ancients content reveal stream — the primary source for every storyline mechanic, boss, and Atlas-tree node previewed here.

-Community creators referenced in this guide
+Community creators

 Reference sites